SE-E1-2023/PersonalHealthCoach/PersonalHealthCoach.AI/README.md

 Each workout has a fixed number of 8 exercises.
 ```
-The response is a json with a workout plan as the following:
+The response is a json with a workout plan as the following ( status :  200 | 400):
 ```
 {
   "status": 200,